Specialist Focused Shockwave Therapy for Dupuytren's Contracture

 High Success Rate

-Clinical studies and/or client outcomes indicate that shockwave therapy is highly effective in treating Dupuytren's Contracture, especially in cases where other traditional treatments have failed.
+Client outcomes have shown that shockwave therapy is highly effective in treating Dupuytren's contracture, especially in cases where other traditional treatments have failed.

-When to Consider Shockwave Therapy for Dupuytren's Contracture
+When to Consider Focused Shockwave Therapy for Dupuytren's Contracture

 For early stages of Dupuytren's Contracture when the nodules and cords are still developing, and the contracture is mild.